First Grade Writing Standards

 Grade 1: Writing Evaluation

 First grade students learn to respond constructively to others’ writing and determine if their own writing achieves its purposes.
 In Grade 1, students also identify the most effective features of a piece of writing using criteria generated by the teacher and class.
 Writing standards recommend that students keep a portfolio of their own written work to monitor growth as a writer.
+Many teachers will use first grade writing worksheets for this purpose.

 Grade 1: Written English Language Conventions